Cristian Pache: Major leagues (2020–2021)

-2021

 Prior to the start of the 2021 regular season, Pache began wearing uniform number 25 to honor former Braves center fielder Andruw Jones.
 Pache had worn the number throughout his minor league career, but the number was unavailable at the time of Pache's major league debut, as it was being worn by catcher Tyler Flowers.
 Pache hit his first regular season home run, a grand slam, while facing Tommy Milone in a game against the Toronto Blue Jays on May 1, 2021.
 On May 14, the Braves placed Pache on the injured list due to a hamstring injury that he suffered during a game against the Toronto Blue Jays.
 On May 29, Pache was sent to Gwinnett to complete a minor league rehabilitation assignment.
 On June 2, the Braves activated Pache and immediately optioned him back to Gwinnett.
 Pache spent the remainder of the minor league season there.
 He hit .265 with 11 home runs, 44 RBIs and 9 stolen bases.
 For the Braves, he batted .111 in 63 at bats.

 On October 12, 2021, Pache was placed on the Braves postseason roster, replacing Jorge Soler, who had tested positive for COVID-19 before game four of the National League Division Series against the Milwaukee Brewers.
 The Braves continued to carry Pache on their roster as they advanced to the National League Championship Series against the Los Angeles Dodgers.
 However, he was removed on October 21 when Soler was deemed eligible to return to the team.
 The Braves eventually won the 2021 World Series, giving the Braves their first title since 1995.

 Oakland Athletics

 On March 14, 2022, the Braves traded Pache, Shea Langeliers, Ryan Cusick, and Joey Estes to the Oakland Athletics in exchange for Matt Olson.
-In Pache's first season with the Athletics, he played in 91 games, had slash line of .166/.218/.241 and batted in 18 runs.
+He started in center field for the Athletics on Opening Day, but was optioned to the Las Vegas Aviators on June 30.
+In 2022 with the Athletics, he played in 91 games, had a slash line of .166/.218/.241 and batted in 18 runs.

+On March 27, 2023, manager Mark Kotsay announced that Pache, who was out of options, had not made the Opening Day roster.